yeefantan/Explainable-Health-Prediction-with-Transfer-Learning/README.md

-# Explainable Health Prediction with Transfer Learning
+# Explainable Health Prediction from Facial Features with Transfer Learning
 This is a project studied on the sick and normal faces classification with Transfer Learning.
 Explainble AI technique is applied to find the attributes of each decision.

 ## Requirements